fbdtemme/bencode/docs/usage/value.rst

 | dict     | :code:`std::map`     |
 +----------+----------------------+

-:cpp:class:`bvalue` can be used to create and edit bencode values.

 .. note::

     In most examples :cpp:class:`bvalue` can be replaced by :cpp:class:`basic_bvalue` with a user-defined Policy template argument.

 Construction
 ------------